chaoss/grimoirelab-sortinghat/README.md

 * requests >= 2.9
 * urllib3 >= 1.22

 You will also need a MySQL Python driver to connect with the database server.
-We recommend to use one these packages:
+We recommend using one these packages:

 * PyMySQL